Platja de Formentor, on the northern tip of Mallorca, Spain. engel.ac/Shutterstock

 5. Cala Varques

-Secluded and tranquil, Cala Varques is located in Cales Verges de Manacor nature reserve and is accessible only by a 15-minute walk through a pine forest.
+Secluded and tranquil, Cala Varques is located in the Cales Verges de Manacor nature reserve and is accessible only by a 15-minute walk through a pine forest.
 Known for its clear waters and naturist-friendly vibe, what it lacks in facilities it makes up for in tranquility.

 Southeast coast